adamggrim/Moonbeam/README.md

 ## Example (hard-edge)

-This example demonstrates how to create a hard-edge slider with discrete color blocks. `Moonbeam` supports two types of hard-edge sliders—explicit and implicit.
+This example demonstrates how to create a hard-edge slider. `Moonbeam` supports two types of hard-edge sliders—explicit and implicit.
 Explicit sliders use a custom array of `Color` objects.
-Implicit sliders convert a `SpectrumSliderModel` or `GradientSliderModel` into discrete color blocks.
+Implicit sliders convert a `Spectrum` or `ColorGradient` into discrete color blocks.

 ### Explicit

 1. **Create the data source**

     ```swift
-    let customStops = HardEdgeSliderModel(colors: [
+    let customStops = HardEdgeColors(colors: [
         .green, .yellow, .orange, .red, .purple, .blue
     ])
     ```

 2. **Create the slider**

-    Pass an array of colors to the `.colors()` modifier.
+    Pass an array of colors to the `HardEdgeColors` data source.

     ```swift
     @State private var progress: Double = 0.0